Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 The Hollywood Backdrop

 In the way classic films such as The Wizard of Oz used painted backdrops, I suggested we could use this as a simple technique to create depth with forced perspective.
-The background sheets in Lisa and Beni’s films are all ones I printed for my Myths and Legends workshops.
+The background sheets in the children’s films are all ones I created for my Myths and Legends workshops.
 This dungeon one is especially effective with the way we positioned the camera and had the character walking towards it.

 Match Cut

-As Beni’s character was travelling to several different locations, I suggested he use a match cut.
-I showed him how I had used one in my Pirates animation to transition between the pirate in the captain’s cabin to him on the plank (watch my animation in full here).
+As the character was travelling to several different locations, I suggested the use of a match cut.
+I showed how I had used one in my Pirates animation to transition between the pirate in the captain’s cabin to him on the plank (watch my animation in full here).

 The way I animated my pirate looking around was my homage to one of my favourite directors, Steven Spielberg – inspired by this cut in ‘Indiana Jones and the Last Crusade’.

-Here is where this technique was used in Beni’s animation to transition between locations.
+Here is where this technique was used in the child’s animation to transition between locations.

 Tilting Shot